Putting together the Independent College 500 Index®

 |College Board Region||Number of Institutions|

-The states with the most IC 500 institutions are New York and Pennsylvania with 57 and 56 schools respectively.
+The states with the most IC 500 institutions are New York and Pennsylvania with 56 schools each.